open-telemetry/oteps/text/0250-Composite_Samplers.md

 #### Return value:

-The THRESHOLD value from range `0` to `2^56-1` (a 56-bit unsigned integer number) if the sampler is going to make a probability based sampling decision.
-Values outside of this range can be used for other situations (such as AllwaysOff decisions), or to eventually support sampling decisions other than `DROP` or `RECORD_AND_SAMPLE`.
+The THRESHOLD value from range `0` to `2^56-1` (a 56-bit unsigned integer number) if the sampler is ready to make a probability based sampling decision.
+Values outside of this range can be used for other situations (such as AllwaysOff decisions), or to eventually support equivalents of sampling decisions other than `DROP` or `RECORD_AND_SAMPLE`.

 ### ConsistentRuleBased